spgarbet/corona/README.md

 * April 3 “It's not like we have a massive recession or worse.“
 * April 3 “The original test, the ones we inherited… were broken, they were obsolete, they were not good tests.“
 * April 5 When Dr. Fauci was asked “What is the medical evidence [on hydrochloroquine]?“ Trump injected “You don't have to ask the question.“
+* April 25th “Question that probably some of you are thinking of if you're totally into that world, which I find to be very interesting.
+So supposing we hit the body with a tremendous, whether it's ultraviolet or just very powerful light.
+And I think you said that hasn't been checked but you're going to test it.
+And then I said, supposing you brought the light inside the body, which you can do either through the skin or in some other way.
+And I think you said you're gonna test that, too.
+Sounds interesting, right?
+And then I see the disinfectant where it knocks it out in a minute.
+One minute.
+And is there a way we can do something like that by injection inside or, or almost a cleaning?
+Because you see it gets on the lungs and it does a tremendous number, so it will be interesting to check that.
+So that you're going to have to use medical doctors.
+But it sounds, it sounds interesting to me.
+So we'll see.
+But the whole concept of the light, the way it kills it in one minute, that's, that's pretty powerful.“

 ## Italy